Habeeb-marcus/Introduction-to-Github/index.md

 ## How to make a Commit.
-A commit is a way of attaching a message to the changes you make to the source code, however before we can commit, we must first complete the following:
+A commit is a way of attaching a message to the changes you make to the source code.
+However, before we can commit, we must first complete the following:

 After cloning your repository, keep in mind that the branch you cloned is the main/master branch, and you should not make modifications to it directly.
 As a result, you must build your own unique branch to work on.

 **What exactly is a branch**?
-A branch is a fresh copy of the cloned repository's master branch.
+A branch is a copy of the cloned repository's (master branch).
 You may name your branch whatever you like and make modifications to it before merging it back into the main branch to save your changes.

 <!-- image of branch -->
 ![](assets/branch.png)